Rob Gomez is more than Raf

 W: What’s next for Rob Gomez?

 R: Tito Dondon!
 Manager ko lang makakasagot nyan (Only my manager can answer).
 Pero what’s next for me?
 Like I said, I treat show business, more than anything, like a job.
 So I will work and grind every single minute I can to prove that I’m worthy of that role.
 But right now, that’s secondary to whoever Robert Ejercito is.
 I put myself in businesses with family and friends, so I invest myself there.
 I’m trying to make a business again of my own; I have a brand.
 After the film, I’m just trying to clean up my mindset and focus on me.
-I hope I will be in action films, I hope I get an independent film.
-I hope I get a great cast.
-I hope I get to work with veteran actors who can teach me and inspire me.
+I hope I will be in action films, get an independent film.
+To get a great cast.
+I would like to work with veteran actors who can teach me and inspire me.

 RELATED: Who’s That Fan Girl: Charlie Dizon